0xChijioke/Happiverse/README.md

 # Happiverse 🏗 Scaffold-ETH

 [Happiverse](https://behappi.surge.sh/) is made up of two smart contracts, Smile.sol and Happi.sol which are deployed on Rinkeby for now.
-You can mint some smile, add them to a Happi and watch them get jumpy.
+You can mint some smile, add them to a Happi and watch them get jumpy on chain due to a deterministic randomness used in computing its transition.

 This build is a composition of the [composable-svg-nft]( https://github.com/scaffold-eth/scaffold-eth/tree/composable-svg-nft), and [oe-loogie-tank](https://github.com/scaffold-eth/scaffold-eth/tree/oe-loogie-tank-prod) branches of schaffold-eth.